JuanTuatis/DigiElex_Coding_Assignment/Quine_McCluskey_ReadMe.txt

 Here, it simply converts all the prime implicants to their respective Boolean representation.
 If the value is "0," then it will be considered a NOT representation, while "1" is simply the same.

+--ALTERNATIVE WAY OF TRYING OUT THE PROGRAM--

+1. Open VS Code or any Python IDE installed.

+2. Open the folder where the Python file was downloaded.

+3. View / Run the code.

+--Github Access Link--